rpartner09/fun-with-rspec/README.md

 Edit your `spec/models/user_spec.rb` to look like this: https://github.com/CUNY-TAP/fun-with-rspec/commit/84ce6b6a46ed8cfc0caa240f294d5188db67c479#diff-12b107c16792b9ecba685e51b51826f1

-Run the specs
+Run the specs:

 	$ bundle exec rspec

 You should see the following output:

 	4 examples, 0 failures, 1 pending

 It seems like we may want to use the user object in more places, and possibly in more tests.
-Let's use some of the rspec and factory_firl framework to make this more DRY ("Don't Repeat Yourself").
+Let's use some of the rspec and factory_girl framework to make this more DRY ("Don't Repeat Yourself").

-Since we are using the factory girls gem, the User factory should already have been created for us when we used the model generator.
+Since we are using the factory_girl gem, the User factory should already have been created for us when we used the model generator.
 Awesome!
 Let's update the factory to be a little more useful to our purposes.

 Edit the `spec/factories/users.rb` file to look like this:
 ```